-The National Disability Insurance Scheme (NDIS) will provide people with choice and control over what, how, when and where their supports are provided.
+The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
+It provides participants with choice and control over what, how, when and where their support are provided.

 See below for more information.

 It is important that solutions to grow disability sector workforces are appropriate for local needs.
-Your community will have the opportunity to train a diverse workforce to provide the services and supports that local people with disability will want to purchase.
+Your organisation will have the opportunity to train a diverse workforce that will, in turn, provide the services and supports that local people with disability will want to purchase.

 The majority of the new roles created through the NDIS will be in the non-government sector.
 An

-NDIS workforce strategy for non-government organisations has been developed through a consortium of peak bodies, including the Health and Community Services Workforce Council and National Disability Services (NDS).
-The aim of this strategy is to support the sector to strategically prepare workforces for NDIS implementation.
+NDIS workforce strategy for non-government organisations has been developed to support the sector in strategically preparing their workforces for NDIS implementation.

 The NDIS will bring about wide-ranging changes for disability service providers in terms of the types of jobs and skills required.
 Needs are expected to extend across business management and service provision, with increased focus on areas like customer service, workforce flexibility, innovation and technology.

 NDIS findings to date suggest that sector jobs and training pathways are diverse.
 Occupations range from support workers, allied health professionals, support coordinators to managers and administrators, local area coordinators, planners and assessors.

 Training providers and prospective disability sector workers will need to understand the